Max131/vue-tasks/README.md

 ToDo:
 - Add local storage for persisten data
-- Made it a PWA
+- Make it a PWA

 Made it with:
 - [Vue.js](https://vuejs.org)